MS SQL Server Access

 Info

 Note that since SQL Server Express typically runs under its own user in Windows, you may run into some file permission issues (Access Denied errors) when trying to run the above commands.
 If this is the case, move the .bak file to the Data folder inside your SQL Server install location.
-In most cases, this would be where that folder is located: C:\Program Files\Microsoft SQL Server\MSSQL15.SQLEXPRESS\MSSQL\DATA.
+In most cases, this would be where that folder is located (version might be different): C:\Program Files\Microsoft SQL Server\MSSQL15.SQLEXPRESS\MSSQL\DATA.
 Try running the commands above again, but now with the .bak file at this location.